itabesamesa/4d-minesweeper/README.md

 > [!WARNING]
 > This program was made for Linux, i doubt that it would work on windows

+> [!TIP]
+> If you want to try it on windows, you could try using [WSL](https://learn.microsoft.com/en-us/windows/wsl/).
+(I have not tested this, I don't know if it will work...)

 > [!WARNING]
 > This program was only tested on Arch Linux!